 Peter Burke is a visual artist who uses marketing strategies and fictional personae to generate social interactions in public space.
 He does this in order to examine topical issues and to question the general condition of contemporary society.
 His cross-disciplinary approach embraces performance, painting, drawing, digital media, video, graphic design and the mass media.

 Burke creates ‘pop-up’ interventions at highly regulated commercial and civic sites, including international art fairs, biennales, galleries, shopping precincts and streets.
 He manipulates the conditions of these sites by combining fiction and humour to ‘perform’ surprise and benign disruption.
 His aim is to open up an understanding of art as social space and to examine how the blended relationship between artworld, commerce and the public may be negotiated.

 In 2017, Burke completed his PhD research project 'Pop-Up Art: Performing creative disruption in social space'.
 Through a series of performative and participatory projects he investigated how artistic interventions in the street and commercial or artworld marketplaces can critique power relations.

-Burke has held various academic positions at Rmit University, the University of Melbourne and Victoria University in Melbourne.
+Burke holds various academic positions at RMIT University, the University of Melbourne and Victoria University in Melbourne, Australia.